Royal Rumble (1995): Aftermath

 The day after Royal Rumble, the 1–2–3 Kid and Bob Holly faced The Smoking Gunns.
 The Gunns won the match and the WWF Tag Team Championship.
-By losing the belts after one day, the Kid and Holly tied what was at that time the record for the shortest tag team title reign in WWF history.
+By losing the belts after one day, the Kid and Holly tied the then-record for the shortest tag-team title reign in WWF history.

 Razor Ramon faced Jeff Jarrett at WrestleMania XI in a rematch for the WWF Intercontinental Championship.
 To counteract The Roadie's interference, Ramon was accompanied by his friend the 1–2–3 Kid.
 Ramon won the match by disqualification but did not win the title.
 On May 19, 1995, Ramon defeated Jarrett in a ladder match to regain the championship, but Jarrett won the belt back three days later.

 The Undertaker faced King Kong Bundy at WrestleMania XI.
 Although The Undertaker won the match, Kama, another member of DiBiase's Corporation, took possession of the urn and melted it down into a necklace.
 The Undertaker defeated Kama in dark matches at In Your House 1 and In Your House 2.
 They faced each other in a casket match at SummerSlam, which The Undertaker won to end the feud.

 Bret Hart wrestled an "I Quit" match against Bob Backlund at WrestleMania.
-Hart won the match after the referee determined that Backlund had conceded defeat.
-Bret's feud with Owen was not featured again, but the two did not reunite until they formed The Hart Foundation in 1997 with brothers-in law Davey Boy Smith and Jim Neidhart.
+Hart won the match after special referee Roddy Piper determined that Backlund had conceded defeat.
+Bret's feud with Owen was not featured again, but the two did not reunite until they formed The Hart Foundation in 1997 with brothers-in-law Davey Boy Smith and Jim Neidhart.

 Despite Michaels winning the right to be escorted by Pamela Anderson to his WWF World Heavyweight Championship match against Diesel at WrestleMania, Anderson came to the ring with Diesel instead.
 Michaels's bodyguard, Sycho Sid, attempted to interfere on Michaels's behalf but ultimately helped Diesel retain the title.
-Michaels became the second man to win the Rumble but lose their Wrestlemania title match.
+Michaels became the second man to win the Rumble but lose his WrestleMania title match.
 Diesel offered Michaels a rematch, and Michaels told Sid that he would not be needed in the upcoming match.
 Upset with Michaels, Sid attacked Michaels until Diesel came to Michaels's rescue.
 Diesel and Michaels became allies once again and teamed up to win the WWF Tag Team Championship later that year.

 Bam Bam Bigelow challenged Lawrence Taylor to a match, which Taylor accepted after initially refusing.
 Diesel trained Taylor, who beat Bigelow at WrestleMania XI.
 Embarrassed, Bigelow challenged Diesel to a match for the WWF World Heavyweight Championship.
 Tatanka was at ringside for the match; he turned on Bigelow and caused him to lose.
-Bigelow attacked Tatanka after the match, which led to Sid, a new addition to the Corporation, to come to Tatanka's defense.
+Bigelow attacked Tatanka after the match, which led Sid, a new addition to the Corporation, to come to Tatanka's defense.
 This led to a tag team match at King of the Ring, where Diesel and Bigelow defeated Tatanka and Sid.